jonabako/Corona-Archive-Project/README.md

 - Automated MySQl user creation to simplify installation -- this was assumed in previous sprint which made installation a pain

 # Sprint Progress Team 3, Ilyas Benyamna and Ujjwal Khadka
+- [] Fixed testing of previous group, there were too many failed tests, mainly due to not separating GET and POST requests in the code (test.py)
 - [x] Option to download the generated QR code
 - [x] Ability to scan a QR code (pops up in another window)
         - [x] linking it to the database